 Never tamper with the governor to gain more power.
 The governor establishes safe operating limits that should not be exceeded.
-Refer to the Performance Curve in Section, Page E-1 for the maximum continuous operating speed for this pump.
+The maximum continuous operating speed for this pump is 2050 RPM.

 Pumps and related equipment must be installed and operated according to all national, local and industry standards.